 Western Australia is well known for its very old rocks, but it also has many significant localities of younger rocks (Phanerozoic, less than 541 million years).
-Geologists working on trace fossils in the Tumblagooda Sandstone have described what may be some of the earliest steps of life on land.
+Geologists working on trace fossils in the Tumblagooda Sandstone have identified a significant assemblage of trackways and burrows that provide an intriguing insight to a strange, arthropod-dominated ecosystem well before dinosaurs ruled the Earth.
 The following describes the Tumblagooda Sandstone and its formation and landscape, as well as the aquatic and terrestrial traces of life it preserves.

 The Tumblagooda Sandstone outcrop in the Kalbarri National Park, 600 kilometres north of Perth, and features red and white rocks.
 The Tumblagooda Sandstone is a sedimentary rock, deposited as successive layers of sand.
 These layers form the colourful horizontal banding, or bedding, seen along the coast’s gorges and cliff sections.

 The red and white striping and blotching of the sandstone is caused by iron oxides staining the rocks.
 The colouring probably formed shortly after the rock was deposited, in an oxygen-rich (rather than stagnant or swampy) environment.
 The colouring often highlights sedimentary features such as burrows and ripples.

 The sediments exposed around what is presently the Murchison River, were formed on a broad (more than 100 kilometre-wide) plain covered by a continuous sheet of constantly shifting river channels, with minimal land vegetation to bind the channel banks.